 The mission of the ULI Women’s Leadership Initiative is to raise the visibility and number of women leaders in ULI and the real estate industry.
 Canadian chapters include WLI British Columbia and WLI Toronto.

-CAUT created this guide to recommend territorial acknowledgement for universities across Canada.
-Although this guide wad created for universities, it can still be used as a guideline for territorial acknowledgements in most major cities across Canada.
+CAUT created this guide to recommend territorial acknowledgements for universities across Canada.
+Although this guide wad created for universities, it can be used as a guideline for territorial acknowledgements in most major cities across Canada.

 The Government of Canada provides information on the three distinct groups of Indigenous peoples in Canada (First Nations, Inuit, and Métis) and their unique histories, languages, cultural practices, and spiritual beliefs.

 Statistics Canada provides data on Aboriginal peoples throughout Canada.

 Whose Land is a web-based app that uses GIS technology to assist users in identifying Indigenous Nations, territories, and Indigenous communities across Canada.
 The app can be used for learning about the territory your home or business is situated on, finding information for a land acknowledgement, and learning about the treaties and agreements signed across Canada.

 GLAAD supports LGBTQ+ acceptance and works to shape the narrative and provoke dialogue that leads to cultural change.
 GLAAD provides a Lesbian / Gay / Bisexual Glossary Of Terms on their website, which includes terms to avoid and defamatory language.